ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 This post tries to describe the basics of music.
 Today, basic chords and harmony on the major scale.

-## 1. Scalability or scale hability ?
+## 1. Scalability or scale ability ?

 We are going to see our first scale : the C major scale !